leedongwei/CRIMP/README.md

 1. A list of climbers who are currently on the wall
 2. Sorted and ranked list of climbers with their scores on each route

-Participant data is pre-generated as a static page to help SEO.
-Spectators will connect to the `socket` to retrieve the latest scores.
-A persistent connection will be maintained so `socket` can push score updates to the spectators.

 ### judge
 Android app for judges to submit scores.
 Emphasis placed on a simple and easy-to-use interface to reduce judges' workload.
 App uses QR code to identify climbers, but the keypad is available to manually enter the climber's ID as a backup.
 The app is fail-safe even if there is no internet connection - scores will be stored in a queue and sent out in sequence when connection is re-established.